Making A Claim For Domestic Sexual Abuse

 You could also recover your reasonable and necessary costs that occurred as a direct result of the domestic sexual abuse you suffered through a special expenses payment.
 Examples of what you can claim for include:

 • Replacement of property damaged in the incident.
-This must be equipment relied upon as a physical aid, such as eye glasses.
+This must be equipment relied upon as a physical aid, such as spectacles.

 • Supervision costs to avoid substantial danger to yourself and others.